JusteRaimbault/OpenMole-all/Docs/exmodelo2024/eX_Modelight_2024.md

 [Saltelli and Morris excerpts from JR](https://raw.githubusercontent.com/openmole/exmodelo-courses/master/sensitivity/sensitivity.pdf)
 [resources from romain](https://hackmd.openmole.org/p/mIwn79YMS#/53)

+- **Part II: 2/3 = 2h** [name=JR]

+**Goal:** model the question into an optimization problem , use NSGA2 to answer it.
+On a new model (ants), developped in scala ([Link to the source](https://github.com/openmole/ants-scala)), each group formulates its own questions and proposes a method to answer it.
+For a better understanding of the model, they can explore the NetLogoWeb version [here](https://www.netlogoweb.org/launch#https://www.netlogoweb.org/assets/modelslib/Sample%20Models/Biology/Ants.nlogo).

+**Examples of questions:**
+    - Calibrate on food consumption values (files on demand)
+    - Inverse problem on the location of food sources
+    - optimise the performance of ants to eat as fast as possible
+    - balance between food sources
+    - given a fixed amount of food, what repartition across different sources? (varying number, size and position)
+    - optimise the chemical perception parameters (ants saturation for example), how does this interacts with the "optimum" for evaporation/diffusion?

+**Provided to the students:** [archive](https://nextcloud.openmole.org/s/Nnfn5zSxHcW4FYQ/download) with the model plugin and a basic script to run the model

 ## Demi-journée 3.1 & 3.2 : OpenMOLE on your own model